MacaqueNet/MacaqueNet.github.io/symposia.md

 ***

 ## Upcoming Symposia
-Keep an eye out on page to stay up to date with upcoming symposia...
+Keep an eye out for information on upcoming symposia...

 ***